 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

-The Bachelor of Arts and Bachelor of Science in Allied Health programs provide an environment where undergraduate students can develop a Christian worldview and learn to integrate their faith into their future careers as allied health professionals.
+The Bachelor of Arts and Bachelor of Science in Allied Health degrees provide an environment where undergraduate students can develop a Christian worldview and learn to integrate their faith into their future careers as allied health professionals.
 The major comprises a curriculum consistent with the requirements for a broad range of allied health careers.

 The B.S. degree meets most of the prerequisites for careers in chiropractic, clinical laboratory science, and physician assistance.
 Coursework for the major combines foundational biological, chemical, and physical knowledge with a variety of applied topics including psychology, math, and electives tailored to the student’s postgraduate goals.
 In addition, students can acquire hands-on anatomy experience in a human cadaver lab.